-- a cover page (available for download), - a letter of support (1-2 pages) by the chair/head physician of the applicant's home clinic at TUM (including the confirmation that 50% of the accompanying personnel costs will be covered by the applicant's home clinic at TUM), - a letter of support (1-2 pages) from the dean of the TUM School of Medicine and Health, TUM University Hospital or German Heart Centre Munich, - a letter of support (1-2 pages) from the dean of the school of the cooperation partner/group, - a CV (no more than 5 pages) including a list of secured third-party funding, - a list of major publications (please highlight the 3-5 most important publications of the past five vears). - a statement of purpose (no more than 5-10 pages) jointly signed by the candidate and their collaborator(s) outside the TUM School of Medicine and Health, describing how the Fellowship would contribute to the innovation of the scientific or technological environment at TUM, and the specific goals to be achieved.
-The statement of purpose should also include the following elements: - o an abstract, - o a budget and a time plan, - an identification of possible additional (interdisciplinary) collaboration partners both within TUM-IAS and within TUM as well as a short explanation as to why this collaboration would be beneficial for the outlined research project, - o an outline for an international workshop/colloquium, to be organized at the TUM-IAS during the active Fellowship period, - a list of 4-6 international peer-reviewers without any conflict of interest (definition: please see page 25) if applicable, also a list of persons who should be excluded from reviewing the proposal.
+- a cover page (available for download), - a letter of support (1-2 pages) by the chair/head physician of the applicant's home clinic at TUM (including the confirmation that 50% of the accompanying personnel costs will be covered by the applicant's home clinic at TUM), - a letter of support (1-2 pages) from the dean of the TUM School of Medicine and Health, TUM University Hospital or German Heart Centre Munich, - a letter of support (1-2 pages) from the dean of the school of the cooperation partner/group, - a CV (no more than 5 pages) including a list of secured third-party funding, - a list of major publications (please highlight the 3-5 most important publications of the past five years), - a statement of purpose (no more than 5-10 pages) jointly signed by the candidate and their collaborator(s) outside the TUM School of Medicine and Health, describing the state of the art of research and knowledge gaps in the relevant field, how the Fellowship would contribute to the innovation of the scientific or technological environment at TUM, and the specific goals to be achieved.
+The statement of purpose should also include the following elements: - o an abstract, - o a budget and a time plan, - an identification of possible additional (interdisciplinary) collaboration partners both within TUM-IAS and within TUM as well as a short explanation as to why this collaboration would be beneficial for the outlined research project, - an outline for an international workshop/colloquium, to be organized at the TUM-IAS during the active Fellowship period, - a list of 4-6 international peer-reviewers without any conflict of interest (definition: please see page 25) if applicable, also a list of persons who should be excluded from reviewing the proposal.